catapillie/mer-proto/README.md

 #### Tuple immediate index
 You can retrieve the value inside a tuple by "indexing" the tuple with an "immediate index".
 To do this, you can follow an expression, whose type is a tuple, by `.` then an integer literal that represents the index.
 Tuples are zero-indexed, so to get the first value of a tuple, you write `.0`.

-Immediate indices are called "immediate" because they are known at compile-time, and so, directly refer to which value in the tuple you want to index.
+Immediate indices are called "immediate" because they are known at compile-time, and so, directly refer to which value in the tuple you want to retrieve.
 You cannot index a tuple with a value which is not an integer, because the compiler needs to known which value you want to extract out of the tuple.
 In addition, indexing a tuple at an index which is greater or equal to the size of the tuple will cause a compiler error, because it would be an attempt at indexing the tuple at an out-of-bounds index.

 ```swift
 (true, 1.0, x).1